Platform-OS/platformos-check/docs/checks/unused_assign.md

-# Prevent unused assigns (`UnusedAssign`)
+# Prevent Unused Assigns (`UnusedAssign`)

-This check exists to prevent bloat in themes by surfacing variable definitions that are not used.
+This check helps prevent bloat in themes by identifying variable definitions that are not used, aiming to eliminate unnecessary code in apps and highlight user errors.

-## Check Details
+## Examples

-This check is aimed at eliminating bloat in apps and highlight user errors.
+The following examples show code snippets that either fail or pass this check:

-:-1: Examples of **incorrect** code for this check:
+### &#x2717; Incorrect Code Example (Avoid using this):

 ```liquid
 {% assign this_variable_is_not_used = 1 %}